-FOR STUDENTS WISHING TO ENTER THE MASTER'S PROGRAM IN EDUCATION/CERTIFICATION IN EDUCATION: The education program will allow up to four graduate courses to be taken while the student is an undergraduate.
-If a student wishes to take the entire four courses, two must fall in the senior's final semester as an undergraduate.
+FOR STUDENTS WISHING TO ENTER THE MASTER'S PROGRAM IN EDUCATION/CERTIFICATION IN EDUCATION:

+For students wishing to enter the master's program in education/ certification in education: The education program will allow up to three graduate courses to be taken while the student is an undergraduate.
+If a student wishes to take the entire three courses, two must fall in the senior's final semester as an undergraduate.
 Further, it is expected that all juniors and seniors wishing to take graduate courses show substantial evidence of academic progress toward their undergraduate degree.
-Students may not take graduate courses in lieu of required courses of the English program.
-Students must maintain a 3.0 G.P.A. to take graduate courses.
+Students may not take graduate courses in lieu of required courses by the program.
+Students must maintain a 2.75 G.P.A. to take graduate courses.
+SCHOOL OF HEALTH PROFESSIONS